Chapter 11. CPR

 Among other things, I reconsidered my choice of siding.
 Before the real estate deal was settled, I'd chosen standing seam steel to match the roof.
 But that could run as much as $20K.
 Changing my selection criteria to "most economical" meant DIY "faux board and batten," which I'd used for the Epiphany.
 It's really just cheap grooved exterior plywood (a.k.a.
 T-111) with pressure-treated slats applied over the grooves.
 Total projected cost was less than $2K.
 I could live with that.

 Other hard choices included things like the appliances: I was looking at over $12K worth, making it a source of considerable consternation.
 They weren't top-of-the-line models, but they weren't budget-conscious, either.
 But if I changed certain selections, it would almost certainly involve some re-framing.
 A lot of online comparison-shopping lay ahead.

 One Problem Ends, Another Begins

 Unfortunately, by December 2018 it became painfully clear: I wouldn't have enough capital to finish the house.
 I'd have to get creative with my finances.
 Some of the things I did included:

-These financial tactics have helped keep me alive and keep the project going, albeit at an erratic, greatly reduced pace.
-But I haven't thrown in the towel just yet—not when I'm so close that I was able to move in.
+These tactics have helped keep me alive and keep the project going, albeit at an erratic, greatly reduced pace.
+But I hadn't thrown in the towel just yet—not when I was a hair's breadth from moving in.

 Copyright © 2017-2022 by David K. Smith.
 All Rights Reserved.